ADHD support after Diagnosis

 Despite meeting diagnostic criteria, they may feel like an imposter or worry they are exaggerating their struggles.
 Many adults have worked hard to mask symptoms, compensate, and fit in—and the diagnosis can feel like it threatens belonging or identity.

-Grief is common after receiving an ADHD diagnosis in adulthood from many invisible losses.
+Grief is common after receiving an ADHD diagnosis in adulthood due to many invisible losses.
 Grief may include

 - Mourning lost years and missed chances